como-ph/comotext/README.md

 [here](https://como-ph.github.io/comotext/reference/index.html#section-datasets).

-`comotext` also now holds 1 dataset of [Department of Health](http://www.doh.gov.ph) press releases dating from December 2019 to May 2020.
+`comotext` also now holds 1 dataset of [Department of Health](http://www.doh.gov.ph) press releases dating from January 2017 to May 2020.
 A description of the `pressRelease` dataset can be found [here](https://como-ph.github.io/comotext/reference/pressRelease.html).
 This dataset has been generated using the `get_press_release()` (see description below) function included in `comotext`.
-If a much longer period of press release text data is required, `get_press_release()` function can be used to extend the period.

 ### Extracting text data from press releases